rishijeet/machine-learning-book/chapter-05-train-test-split-cross-validation.md

 print(f"Standard Deviation of CV Scores: {np.std(cv_scores):.4f}")
 ```

-## Visual Explanation

-!A diagram showing K-Fold Cross-Validation.
-The dataset is split into 5 folds.
-In each iteration, one fold is used for testing and the other four for training.
-*K-Fold Cross-Validation provides a more robust evaluation by using every data point for both training and validation across different iterations.*

 ## Summary

 - **Never test your model on the same data it was trained on.** This leads to an overly optimistic and misleading performance score.